How to Bet on Golf – Golf Betting Guide

 A top-finish bet is another simple and easy-to-understand method of betting on golf.

-For example, if you bet on a golfer to finish in the Top 10, he must finish within the Top 10 to win the bet.
+If you bet on a golfer to finish in the Top 10, he must finish within the Top 10 to win the bet.
 If he finishes 11th or worse, the bet loses.

 Head-to-Head Matchups